 MM, 2011, Southern Oregon University, Ashland, OR; BA, 2009, Southern Oregon University, Ashland, OR; Minor in Computer Science and Business Information Systems; Microsoft Access and Excel Certifications

 Daniel specializes in information systems and database design.
-Daniel worked on Access database systems for government and nonprofit organizations building design and implementing a new information system to meet the organization’s needs.
+He worked on Access database systems for government and nonprofit organizations building design and implementing a new information system to meet the organization’s needs.
+Daniel coordinates the Certificate in Management of Human Resources.
 Daniel has owned a home-based computer system since 1990 and currently designs and builds desktop PCs.

 MAT, 2000, Southern Oregon University; MBA, 1972, Harvard University Graduate School of Business Administration; BA, 1969, Psychology, Occidental College, Los Angeles, CA

 John’s experiences include ownership/management positions with several different manufacturing companies during a 20-year career in private business.
 John taught high-risk students in alternative secondary school settings for four years.
 John also served time for the United States Armed Forces.